 Amidst the lively hustle and bustle of Downtown Los Angeles sits the historic Grand Central Market.
-Since its doors first opened in 1917, almost a century ago, the Grand Central Market has represented and celebrated the diverse array of cultures and cuisines in the Los Angeles area.
+Since its doors first opened in 1917, the Grand Central Market has represented and celebrated the diverse array of cultures and cuisines in the Los Angeles area almost a century ago.

-If you happen to be familiar with the Anaheim Packing District in Orange County then you know what to expect at Grand Central Market, however, GCM was the original model.
-Grand Central Market is a large, beautifully restored warehouse and home to a whopping 36 vendors including Japanese, Mexican, Chinese, Thai, Italian, and American cuisine among others.
+If you happen to be familiar with the Anaheim Packing District in Orange County, you know what to expect at Grand Central Market; however, GCM was the original model.
+Grand Central Market is a large, beautifully restored warehouse and home to a whopping 36 vendors, including Japanese, Mexican, Chinese, Thai, Italian, and American cuisine.

-The market also hosts two non-food vendors- Grand Central Jewelry and My Secret Garden one of LA’s premier fresh flower vendors.
-According to James, a security guard here at Grand Central Market, the most popular eats include Egg Slut and China Café.
+The market also hosts two non-food vendors- Grand Central Jewelry and My Secret Garden, one of LA’s premier fresh flower vendors.
+James, a security guard here at Grand Central Market, the most popular eats include Egg Slut and China Café.

-On the day we visited we chose to dine at Sticky Rice, a Thai restaurant here at the market.
+We chose to dine at Sticky Rice, a Thai restaurant here at the market, on the day we visited.
 I opted to try the beef Penang curry with jasmine rice and was blown away by the delightful complexity of the dish.
 It was flavorful, with just the right amount of salt, spice, and a hint of sweetness.

-There is also a parking structure next door, a restroom located on the lower level, and a special lift and a ramp for the physically handicapped.
+There is also a parking structure next door, a restroom located on the lower level, and a special lift and a ramp for the physically disabled.

-Sitting in front of the Grand Central Market information desk in between China Café and My Secret Garden writing, listening to Latin music, enjoying the afternoon breeze, and practically drooling over the amazing aromas wafting up from all these fabulous restaurants.
-Just another day Grand Central Market Los Angeles.
+Sitting in front of the Grand Central Market information desk between China Café and My Secret Garden writing, listening to Latin music, enjoying the afternoon breeze, and practically drooling over the amazing aromas wafting up from all these fabulous restaurants.
+Just another day, Grand Central Market Los Angeles.